Oxygen556/TheStashLanguagePack/README.md

 Extract the ZIP file's contents into a known location.

+Open the extracted file, and you should find a file with a duplicated name.

-Transfer the contents into the aformentioned Translations File.
+Transfer the contents of the duplicated file into the aformentioned Translations File.

 Open SCP: Secret Laboratory.